VDA5050/VDA5050/VDA5050_EN.md

 ## 6.9.3 Communication for interactive zones

 For communicating requests for the interactive zones 'RELEASE' and 'COORDINATED_REPLANNING', the field `zoneRequests` in the state message is used.
-The separate topic `response` is used by master control to respond to these requests.
+The separate topic `response` is used by fleet control to respond to these requests.

-Before entering an interactive zone, the vehicle shall state a request.
+Before entering an interactive zone, the mobile robot shall state a request.
 A request before entry of an interactive zone is necessary, even if the order contains released nodes within the zone.
-The vehicle decides at which point before entering the zone to make its requests.
+The mobile robot decides at which point before entering the zone to make its requests.
-If the response is not received in time, the vehicle shall not enter the zone.
+If the response is not received in time, the mobile robot shall not enter the zone.

 Requests shall only be made for zones of enabled zone sets.
-Zone requests can also be made for zone sets belonging to maps that the vehicle is not currently on.
+Zone requests can also be made for zone sets belonging to maps that the mobile robot is not currently on.

-The `requestId` allows master control to distinguish between different requests and allows the vehicle to request several alternative requests for the same zone at the same time.
+The `requestId` allows fleet control to distinguish between different requests and allows the mobile robot to request several alternative requests for the same zone at the same time.
 Each request attempt shall use a unique identifier per mobile robot.
-Ids can be reused after a vehicle restart.
+Ids can be reused after a mobile robot restart.

 For requests to enter a 'RELEASE' zone, a `zoneRequest` object of `requestType` 'ACCESS' shall be added to the state message.
 For permission to enter a 'COORINATED_REPLANNING' zone with a planned path or for replanning its path within the zone, the `requestType` shall be set to 'REPLANNING'.
 For a 'REPLANNING' request, the planned path shall be added as NURBS to the `trajectory` field of the `zoneRequest`.
 Multiple requests with different trajectories for the same zone can be made.
 Each path shall be requested with its own `zoneRequest` object.
 If a mobile robot requires access to a workspace covered by two or more 'RELEASE' zones, it shall request access and receive approval for all necessary zones before entering the area.

-If a mobile robot navigates through a workspace on the map that is covered by two or more 'COORDINATED REPLANNING' zones, it shall request its path within this area individually for each zone and receive approval from the master control before entering or changing paths.
+If a mobile robot navigates through a workspace on the map that is covered by two or more 'COORDINATED REPLANNING' zones, it shall request its path within this area individually for each zone and receive approval from the fleet control before entering or changing paths.
-The parameter `requestStatus` shall be initially set to 'REQUESTED' by the vehicle when stating its request.
+The parameter `requestStatus` shall be initially set to 'REQUESTED' by the mobile robot when stating its request.

-Master control responds to zone requests via the `response` topic.
+Fleet control responds to zone requests via the `response` topic.
 The response message contains an array of `zoneResponse` objects.
 Each `zoneResponse` shall only respond to a single request referenced by the `requestId`.
 Each response has a `responseType` that is either 'GRANTED', 'QUEUED', 'REVOKED', or 'REJECTED'.
-If the `responseType` is 'GRANTED', the vehicle is allowed to enter the zone or use the requested trajectory.
+If the `responseType` is 'GRANTED', the mobile robot is allowed to enter the zone or use the requested trajectory.
-Master control can set the `responseType` to 'QUEUED' to acknowledge the vehicle's request without giving permission, informing the vehicle that its request is being processed.
+Fleet control can set the `responseType` to 'QUEUED' to acknowledge the mobile robot's request without giving permission, informing the mobile robot that its request is being processed.
-If the `responseType` is 'REJECTED', the vehicle shall not enter the zone or use the requested trajectory.
+If the `responseType` is 'REJECTED', the mobile robot shall not enter the zone or use the requested trajectory.
 The `responseType` 'REVOKED' indicates that the permission is no longer valid.
-The master control shall assume a 'REVOKED' request as still being 'GRANTED', until the `requestStatus` of the vehicle is set to 'REVOKED'.
+The fleet control shall assume a 'REVOKED' request as still being 'GRANTED', until the `requestStatus` of the mobile robot is set to 'REVOKED'.
 The `zoneResponse` object can include a `leaseExpiry` which specifies until when a 'GRANTED' request is valid.
-To extend the `leaseExpiry` master control can resend a response message with an updated `leaseExpiry` time.
+To extend the `leaseExpiry` fleet control can resend a response message with an updated `leaseExpiry` time.

-The vehicle shall acknowledge the master controls response by setting the `requestStatus` accordingly.
+The mobile robot shall acknowledge the fleet controls response by setting the `requestStatus` accordingly.

-The interaction between the mobile robot and the master control for 'RELEASE' zones shall be according to figure x3.
+The interaction between the mobile robot and the fleet control for 'RELEASE' zones shall be according to figure x3.

-While the vehicle remains in the 'RELEASE' zone, it keeps the `zoneRequest` object in its state and continues to report `requestStatus` as 'GRANTED' to inform master control that it is still inside the zone.
-After vehicle has exited the zone, it shall remove the corresponding `zoneRequest` entry from its state message.
+While the mobile robot remains in the 'RELEASE' zone, it keeps the `zoneRequest` object in its state and continues to report `requestStatus` as 'GRANTED' to inform fleet control that it is still inside the zone.
+After mobile robot has exited the zone, it shall remove the corresponding `zoneRequest` entry from its state message.
-When receiving a response with `responseType` 'REVOKED', the vehicle shall set the `requestStatus` to 'REVOKED' and not enter the 'RELEASE' zone.
+When receiving a response with `responseType` 'REVOKED', the mobile robot shall set the `requestStatus` to 'REVOKED' and not enter the 'RELEASE' zone.
 When the `leaseExpiry` has passed, the requestStatus shall be set to 'EXPIRED' and the zone shall not be entered.
-If the vehicle is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall report a warning and react according to the `releaseLossBehavior` defined in the zone definition.
+If the mobile robot is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall report a warning and react according to the `releaseLossBehavior` defined in the zone definition.

 ![Figure x3 Zone request behavior for a RELEASE zone.](./assets/request_release_zone_access.png)
 >Figure x3 Zone request behavior for a RELEASE zone.

-The interaction between the mobile robot and the master control for 'COORDINATED_REPLANNING' zones shall be according to figure x4.
+The interaction between the mobile robot and the fleet control for 'COORDINATED_REPLANNING' zones shall be according to figure x4.

-The vehicle shall choose one of the trajectories of all 'GRANTED' requests to the zone and set the corresponding `requestStatus`to 'GRANTED' while removing all other requests from its state.
+The mobile robot shall choose one of the trajectories of all 'GRANTED' requests to the zone and set the corresponding `requestStatus`to 'GRANTED' while removing all other requests from its state.
-When receiving a response with `responseType` 'REVOKED', the vehicle shall set the `requestStatus` to 'REVOKED' and not enter the 'COORDINATED_REPLANNING' zone.
+When receiving a response with `responseType` 'REVOKED', the mobile robot shall set the `requestStatus` to 'REVOKED' and not enter the 'COORDINATED_REPLANNING' zone.
 When the `leaseExpiry` has passed, the `requestStatus` shall be set to 'EXPIRED' and the zone shall not be entered.
-If the vehicle is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop driving and report a warning.
-To continue, the vehicle shall state a new request.
+If the mobile robot is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop driving and report a warning.
+To continue, the mobile robot shall state a new request.

 ![Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.](./assets/request_coordinated_replanning_zone_replanning.png)
 >Figure x4 Zone request behavior for a COORDINATED_REPLANNING zone.